xster/flutter-wiki/Flutter-build-release-channels.md

 * `beta`: Every few weeks, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
 These builds have been tested with our [[codelabs]].

 Eventually we will also have a `release` build, which will be the best `beta` build of the previous year or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.

+See also:

+* [[Release process]], which describes the details for how we push builds from channel to channel.